RAWLINGS-JUMA/Secure-Cairo-Network-infrastructure/README.md

-# Secure-Cairo-Network-infrastructure
+Cairo Telco Secure Enterprise Network — Cisco Packet Tracer Project

-A complete secure and scalable network design for Cairo Telco using Cisco Packet Tracer, including VoIP, WLAN, VLANs, ASA firewall, WLC, OSPF, DHCP, and hierarchical topology.
+A complete implementation of a secure, scalable, and resilient enterprise network for Cairo Telco, designed using Cisco Packet Tracer.
+This project demonstrates a real-world enterprise setup including hierarchical design, VLAN segmentation, VoIP, WLAN, ASA firewall security, WLC, OSPF routing, and more.